-"B-5 ECEAP Provider" refers to all early learning programs that provide B-3 and/or PreK ECEAP services as a contractor or a subcontractor.
+"ECEAP Provider" refers to all early learning programs that provide ECEAP services as a contractor or a subcontractor.

 "Child Focus Response Plan" means a specific plan to meet the individual behavioral needs of a child due to trauma, learning difficulties, or emotional and behavioral challenges.